Chips100/clr2ts/README.md

             "name": "LibraryComponent",
             "source": "@lib/library"
         },
-        /* Referencing a type that does not need to be imported. */ {
+        /* Referencing a type that does not need to be imported, like "any". */ {
             "type": "System.Type",
             "name": "any"